 On July 31, 2019, the court granted final approval of a $17 million settlement in this class action, which alleged that VIZIO secretly tracked — for 3 years — what people were watching on about 16 million smart TVs.
 Not only did VIZIO collect consumers’ viewing histories and information about their digital identities, according to the complaint, but also VIZIO sold that information to other companies without consumers’ consent.

-On June 8, 2016, Cohen Milstein’s Andrew N. Friedman, Co-Chair of Cohen Milstein's Consumer Practice, was appointed by Judge Josephine L. Staton for the U.S. District Court for the Central District of California to serve as a member of the Plaintiffs’ Steering Committee.
+On June 8, 2016, Cohen Milstein’s Andrew N. Friedman was appointed by Judge Josephine L. Staton for the U.S. District Court for the Central District of California to serve as a member of the Plaintiffs’ Steering Committee.

 In 2015 Cohen Milstein and numerous other plaintiffs law firms filed class actions in California Federal Court alleging that Vizio secretly collected data on what people watched on their Smart TVs through software surreptitiously installed on their televisions and shared it with advertisers and other firms.